ForestMars/Coda.to/README.md

 ### SERVER

-To start the front end, run the following command.
+To start the app, run the following command.
 Yes, it's a server, that's how the app works.
 It's all back to front.

 ```
 run webserver